yvesmango/7020-customer-segmentation/README.md

 # [Project] Customer Segmentation, Course Project

-**Goal**: I will attempt to perform customer segmentation based on retail data.
-The goal of this project is to perform  unsupervised learning and clustering to summarize customer segment and population.
+**Goal**: Perform customer segmentation on retail data.
+The goal of this project is to perform  unsupervised learning (clustering) to summarize and generalize population.
 More attribute information and the data context can be read here: [Kaggle source](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis)

 ## Table of Contents